JohnnyBendik/anypoint-store-social-bot/README.md

 # Use Case <a name="usecase"/>

-Anypoint Store Social Bot project provides comunication between customers and Facebook Messenger Bot.
+Anypoint Store Social Bot project provides communication between customers and Facebook Messenger Bot.
 First POC provides only the functionality of querying existent orders from OMNICHANNEL API.

 ## Setup
 1. Create Facebook App